Rome

 • Via di Monte d'Oro, 200 metres from the Piazza del Popolo

-• Rooftop with panoramic view over Rome's historic rooftops
+• Rooftop with panoramic views over Rome’s historic rooftops

-• Italian gastronomic restaurant in a period vaulted room
+• Italian gourmet restaurant in a period vaulted room

-• Member The Leading Hotels of the World, score 9.6/10
+• Member of The Leading Hotels of the World, score 9.6/10

 Orient Express La Minerva